 Rosa is also a 2015 & 2016 Choose to Read Ohio selection.
 Award-winning poet, writer, and activist Nikki Giovanni’s evocative text combines with Bryan Collier’s striking cut-paper images to retell the story of a historic event from a wholly unique and original perspective.
 Fifty years after her refusal to give up her seat on a Montgomery, Alabama, city bus, Mrs. Rosa Parks is still one of the most important figures in the American civil rights movement.
 This tribute to Mrs. Parks is a celebration of her courageous action and the events that followed.

-The National Book Festival will be held in Washington D.C. at the Walter E. Washington Convention Center, Saturday, August 30, 2014.
+The National Book Festival will be held Saturday, August 30, 2014, in Washington D.C. at the Walter E. Washington Convention Center.
 This year’s festival will feature authors, poets and illustrators in several pavilions.
 Festival-goers can meet and hear firsthand from their favorite poets and authors, get books signed, hear special entertainment, have photos taken with storybook characters and participate in a variety of activities.
-For more information, please visit loc.gov/bookfest.
+For more information, please For more information, click the image at left.

 Read More »